Friday 26th November – Monday 29th November

 |Grand Regency Ball||7:15 for 7:30-11:30pm||Grand Regency Ball – dance or enjoy the spectacle|

 Divine period music including many Tasmanian pieces, by Van Diemen’s Angels (harp, piano, fiddle and flute)

 Dancing Master David Wanless will lead you through an evening of fun and lively dances.
-No partner or dancing experience required.
+No partner or dancing experience required, though attending the morning workshop would make it even more fun.
 Dress in something period or formal if you can.

-There are many, many other lovely things to do in Hobart and surrounds, and we’d be happy to advise.
+There are many other lovely things to do in Hobart and surrounds.
 Some places to visit with some Regency relevance are Port Arthur, the Tasmanian Museum and Art Gallery or simply wandering through Battery Point.

 Cathy and David, 03 6273 2127, firstname.lastname@example.org